jorismeurs/LESA_align/README.md

 1. Download ProteoWizard (http://proteowizard.sourceforge.net/download.html)
 2. Install ProteoWizard.
 Make sure the installation folder is C:\ProteoWizard

+## File format
+For smooth functioning of the GUI.
+Please convert .RAW files to .mzXML files.
+Make sure you do not use dots as separator within the file name!

 ## MATLAB Runtime Compiler
 1. Download MATLAB Runtime Compiler
 2. Install at default location